 Looks and performance are not rated the same in this current release.
 Ultimate Edition Linux 5.4 leaves some unsatisfying flaws to be fixed before the “optimum” label fits.

 A prominent panel bar sits atop the Ultimate Edition screen.
 It is much like any other GNOME 2-like panel, with the expected menu button and system icons dispatched to the left and right ends of the bars.

 The top panel bar is much less crowded, thanks to the appearance of a bottom panel.
 It holds pop-up displays of open windows when you fly over the docked image with the mouse pointer.

 The images extend from the left end of the bottom panel toward the center.
-The far right end of the bottom panel holds a preconfigured virtual workspaces switcher.
+The far right end of the bottom panel holds a preconfigured virtual workspace switcher.

 The default setting is four virtual desktops.
 You can change the settings easily by right-clicking on the switcher applet.

-I like the visual effects that play when switching among the workspaces.
+I like the visual effects that play when switching between the workspaces.
 A spinning cube animation rotates the entire desktop view.

 More visual effects display for other windowing actions.
 Usually, you must set the animations and window decoration properties, but Ultimate Edition gives them to you by default.